jbush001/NyuziToolchain/README.md

 ## Running unit tests

 * Switch to *build* directory and cd into test/.
-Type 'make'.
+Type 'make check'.
 This will set up the configuration (it will try to run a bunch of tests, a bunch of which will fail.
 It's okay to Ctrl-C at this point).
 * Same deal with clang.
-From the top of the build directory, switch to tools/clang/test and type 'make'.
+From the top of the build directory, switch to tools/clang/test and type 'make check'.
 * Change PATH environment variable to include the binary directory (build/Debug+Asserts/bin)
 * From the top of the source (not build) directory, run: